leonardotonelli/em-imputation/README.md

 ## 6. Utils and Testing Behavior

-- Each module file inside `utils/` can be executed independently as a small test runner.
+- Each module file inside `utils/` (except "real_example/evaluation.py) can be executed independently as a small test runner.
 When executed, a module runs tests of its most relevant functions and writes the test outputs into a `tests/` or `test_outputs/` folder located alongside that module.

 - Some unit/functional tests depend on previously generated data or aggregated results (for example, visualizers often expect a `results` CSV to be present).
 Therefore the execution order of utils tests is important: the first test(s) in a test sequence should generate or download any required datasets so that subsequent tests can operate on those artifacts.